yahmeds/Lol-tracker/README.md

 | `SUPABASE_SERVICE_ROLE_KEY` | Supabase service role key (server-side only, never expose to client) |
 | `CRON_SECRET` | Shared secret to authenticate cron requests to `/api/poll` |

+### Android installation

+Open the deployed URL in Chrome on Android → menu → *Add to Home Screen*.
+The app runs in standalone mode with no browser UI.

+---